Mimesis (biology)

 The walking leaf insects (Phylliidae) from the Indo-Pacific region resemble tree leaves in appearance and posture.

-In biology, mimesis (from ancient Greek μίμησις mímēsis, "imitation") is a form of crypsis where living creatures mimic the form, colour and posture of their surroundings to avoid being noticed from their surroundings by predators depending on sight.
+In biology, mimesis (from ancient Greek μίμησις mímēsis, "imitation") is a form of crypsis where living creatures mimic the form, colour and posture of their surroundings to avoid being noticed by predators depending on sight.
 One view is that mimesis, being a form of crypsis, differs from mimicry, but in English, mimesis is often counted as one of several forms of mimicry.

 Zoomimesis

 Zoomimesis is mimicry of different animals.
 Examples include various visitor species of ants (myrmecophily), resembling the ants in whose nests they live.